The main reason for the many computer graphics file formats is their different methods of compression. Find out

 that the browser does not have to download a separate image file.

-Of course, if an image will be used more than once, it still makes sense to store it in a separate image file.
+Of course, if an image will be used on several different pages, it still makes sense to store it in a separate image

 Advantages of Vector Graphics: